beiko-lab/sarand_fullVersion/README.md

 # Documentation for Sarand

-This document provides an overview of how the proposed tool can be installed and used.
+This document provides an overview of how Sarand can be installed and used.
 It attempts to document all necessary details to set up the tool, and provides some run guides.

 ## Overview
-This tool can be used to extract the neighborhood of the target Antimicrobial Resistance (AMR) genes from the assembly graph.
+Sarand can be used to extract the neighborhood of the target Antimicrobial Resistance (AMR) genes from the assembly graph.
 It can also be used to simulate sequence reads from some reference genomes (through ART), run MetaSPAdes to assemble the simulated reads and then reconstruct the neighborhood of the AMR genes.

 ![sarand](sarand/docs/sarand.png)